jestjs/jest/docs/JestObjectAPI.md

 When this API is called, all timers are advanced by `msToRun` milliseconds.
-All pending "macro-tasks" that have been queued via `setTimeout()` or `setInterval()`, and would be executed within this timeframe will be executed.
+All pending "macro-tasks" that have been queued via `setTimeout()` or `setInterval()`, and would be executed within this time frame will be executed.
 Additionally if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue, that should be run within `msToRun`